matplotlib/matplotlib/doc/api/colors_api.rst

 colors
 ******

-For a visual representation of the matplotlib colormaps, see:
+For a visual representation of the Matplotlib colormaps, see:

 * The :ref:`color_examples` examples for examples of controlling color with Matplotlib.